andywer/webpack-blocks/packages/postcss/README.md

 #### syntax *(optional)*
 Package name of a custom PostCSS syntax to use.
 The package must export a `parse` and a `stringify` function.

-### Loader options

-#### include *(optional)*
-If set the PostCSS loader will only be applied to the path or the paths you specified.
-Might be a regular expression, string, function or array of these.

-#### exclude *(optional)*
-If set the PostCSS loader will not be applied to these path or the paths.
-Might be a regular expression, string, function or array of these.

 ## Webpack blocks